-Admissions scandal exposes divide over class in America
+Admissions scandal highlights divide over class in America

 Lalo Alcaraz’s son is a Los Angeles high school senior who is waiting to hear back from over a dozen schools that he’s applied to, including some in the top tier.

 “It really infuriates me right now.
-These people jumped ahead in line of my kid, I mean, literally my kid, this year,” he said.
+These people jumped ahead in line of my kid, I mean, literally my kid, this year,” said the author and cartoonist.

-For Alcarez, there’s also outrage at seeing wealthy, white families try to cheat the system, especially when many minorities have experienced being questioned over whether they got their spots because of their race.
+For Alcaraz, there’s also outrage at seeing wealthy, white families try to cheat the system, especially when many minorities have experienced being questioned over whether they got their spots because of their race.

 “They had all the advantages but they had to cheat,” he said.

-Note: This story has been corrected to spell Alcaraz’s last name correctly, Alcaraz, not Alcarez.